USA IIHS Released Safety Ratings for Entire Lineup of Genesis Vehicles

 The mobile crash barrier increased in weight from 3,300 pounds to 4,180 pounds to reflect the average weight of a new car, and the attack speed increased from 31 to 37 mph to reflect higher average speeds from 20 years ago.

 Other changes for 2023 reflect the increasing emphasis on effective headlights, as most traffic deaths occur at night.
 To win any of the TSP awards this year, standard headlights must have at least an “Acceptable” rating.
-Last year these headlights could be optional.
+Last year these headlights might be optional.

 Less than half of the vehicles tested earned a TSP+ this year compared to last year.